 (If you've already had a successful application and secured an interview , it's time to take a look at our Interview Tips page)

 Help with finding opportunities

-Mentors for 16-24 year old Jobseekers (Norfolk & Suffolk)
+Additional help for 16-25 year old Jobseekers (Norfolk & Suffolk)

 Travel and Transport

 Transport can be a big issues especially if you live in a rural location and it can have an impact on the choices you make.
 The following links provide information on the transport links in your region and how to apply for discount cards.

 - Trainline - Train times and bookings for trains across Norfolk & Suffolk and the rest of the country

 - Greater Anglia - train tickets and times for routes across the Greater Anglia network